 Do not limit the job descriptions you collect because of job location, salary, or whether you are qualified to do the work.
 This is merely an exercise to explore what resonates with you, so cast a wide net.

-After collecting no fewer than 50 job descriptions, analyze them to find commonalities — what kinds of work and organizations are you drawn to?
+After collecting no fewer than 50 job descriptions, analyze them for commonalities and then start to explore connections between the descriptions you’re drawn to.